Hauser, Murphy lead No. 14 Virginia past NC State, 64-57

 Jericole Hellems poured in 23 points before fouling out for N.C.
 State (7-7, 3-6), which won just one game in January.

+“You never want your coach to call you soft,” Hauser said.
+“We’re still getting better in that area and that showed tonight.”

-Hellems’ jumper gave the Wolfpack a 46-45 lead with less than 6 1/2 minutes remaining as Virginia endured an eight-minute stretch without a field goal.
+Hellems’ jumper gave the Wolfpack a 46-45 lead with less than 6 1/2 minutes remaining as Virginia endured an eight-minute span without a field goal.

 Hauser hit a 3-pointer to break the drought, allowing the Cavaliers to build a 50-46 edge with 5:38 to play.
 Huff converted a three-point play to stretch the lead to 55-48.